andreybleme/andreybleme.github.io/_posts/2022-02-22-how-to-write-a-paper-summary.markdown

 #### Your evaluation
 Finally, what are your thoughts on the paper?
 Tell the readers why do you believe the paper provides a great contribution or not, in which aspects the paper could be better.

+-------------

 This is the base skeleton I have been using to write my summaries.
-When I'm summarizing a paper about the research field I am interested in, the text tends to get larger.
+When I'm summarizing a paper about a research field I am interested in, the text tends to get larger.
 The opposite is also true: summarizing papers describing research on areas I'm not really into often increases the difficulty of providing a personal evaluation.

--------------
+This is why is so important to stick to the structure!

 References and useful links
 -------------